Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Introduction

 In this article, we focus on many-body Green's function methods, in which the BZ integral acquires a system- and temperature-dependent scattering rate which largely determines the difficulty of integration.
 Although the ideas discussed here may be applied to other types of BZ integrals, we use the single particle retarded Green's function as a concrete prototypical example.
 It is given by

 where BZ denotes the Brillouin zone, $\vect{k}$ is a reciprocal space vector, $\omega$ is a frequency variable (we take $\hbar = 1$), $\mu$ is the chemical potential, $H(\vect{k})$ is a Hermitian Hamiltonian matrix, $\Sigma(\omega)$ is a complex-valued self-energy matrix, the dimension $d\in\{1,2,3\}$, and scalars are understood to be multiples of the identity matrix.
-Although in general $\Sigma = \Sigma(\vect{k},\omega)$, we assume here for simplicity that the self-energy is local in space, $\Sigma = \Sigma(\omega)$, as in DMFT.
+Although in general $\Sigma = \Sigma(\vect{k},\omega)$, we assume here that the self-energy is local in space, $\Sigma = \Sigma(\omega)$, a situation encountered in a variety of applications, in particular DMFT.
+The generalization to the case of non-local self-energies is problem-dependent and outside the scope of this work.
 The $\vect{k}$-integrated spectral function is obtained from \eqref{eq:gfun} as

 To simplify the discussion we work with a special case of \eqref{eq:gfun}, with the self-energy $\Sigma(\omega) = -i \eta$ representing a constant scattering rate:

 Here, $\mu$ has been absorbed into $H(\vect{k})$.
 We emphasize, however, that our algorithms can be straightforwardly applied to the more general case.